ibm-cloud-architecture/refarch-integration/README.md

 # Security
 Multiple security concerns are addressed by the **hybrid integration compute** model.
 The first one is to support the deployment of private on-premise LDAP directory.
 The installation and configuration of the Open LDAP on the **Utility server** is described [here](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration).

-Second, to control the access from a Bluemix app, we first implemented an adhoc solution integrating passport.js and using a /login path defined in our inventory product in API Connect.
+Second, to control the access from a IBM Cloud app, we first implemented an adhoc solution integrating passport.js and using a /login path defined in our inventory product in API Connect.
 See explanation [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/login.md#api-definition-on-back-end) on how we did it.
 The connection between the web app, front end of **hybrid integration compute** and the back end is done over TLS socket, we present a quick summary of TLS and how TLS end to end is performed in [this article](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/TLS.md)

 The front end login mechanism on how we support injecting secure token for API calls is documented [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/login.md)

-### Add a IBM Secure Gateway Bluemix Service
+### Add a IBM Secure Gateway IBM Cloud Service
-To authorize the web application running on Bluemix to access the API Connect gateway running on on-premise servers (or any end-point on on-premise servers), we use the IBM Secure Gateway product and the bluemix Secure Gateway service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)
+To authorize the web application running on IBM Cloud to access the API Connect gateway running on on-premise servers (or any end-point on on-premise servers), we use the IBM Secure Gateway product and the IBM Cloud Secure Gateway service: the configuration details and best practices can be found in this [article](https://github.com/ibm-cloud-architecture/refarch-integration-utilities/blob/master/docs/ConfigureSecureGateway.md)

 ### Use VPN
 <TBD>